2000aliali/Real-Time-Sales-Dashboard/README.md

 <a name="introduction"></a>
 ## Introduction
 This project is an end-to-end real-time eco project, focusing on data engineering and web application development.
-It involves real-time data ingestion, processing, and visualization using Hadoop, Spark, MySQL, and WebSockets, integrated into Django and Flask frameworks.
-The goal is to stream live data to HDFS, process it with Spark, and visualize it on a live dashboard with Django and Flask.
+It involves real-time data ingestion, processing, and visualization using Hadoop, Spark, MySQL, and WebSockets, integrated with Flask frameworks.
+The goal is to stream live data to HDFS, process it with Spark, and visualize it on a live dashboard with Flask.

 <a name="SystemArchitecture"></a>
 ## System Architecture